Jon Berti Player Props: Marlins vs. Braves

 Jon Berti At The Plate

-- Berti has four doubles, two home runs and seven walks while batting .244.
+- Berti is batting .250 with four doubles, two home runs and eight walks.

-- He has hit a home run in two of 27 games played this year, and in 2.2% of his plate appearances.
+- Berti has picked up a hit in 64.3% of his 28 games this season, with at least two hits in 10.7% of them.

+- In 28 games played this season, he has hit a homer in two of them.

-- In six games this season (22.2%), Berti has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (21.4%), Berti has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.